 How long does the transfer credit process take for incoming students?

-Penn State does not currently pre-evaluate transfer credits.
-Credits are evaluated once you are accepted to a degree program.
-The transfer credit evaluation process usually depends on the program and the time of year in which transfer credits are being reviewed.
-General education credits are straightforward, but credits that are evaluated for major requirements might require more review from your academic department.
-Typically, this process will take about a month, but the time frame can widely vary for each student.
-Notifications are sent by email.
-Additionally, once transfer credit decisions have been made, there is no official process for appeal.
-Depending on your program, your courses could possibly be reviewed again on a case-by-case basis.
+Currently, Penn State does not pre-evaluate transfer credits.
+Credits are evaluated upon acceptance to a degree program.
+Typically, the transfer credit evaluation process depends on the program and the time of year in which transfer credits are being reviewed.
+While general education credits are straightforward, credits that are evaluated for major requirements might require further review from your academic department.
+On accepting your offer of admission, you will be sent a checksheet by your transfer credit specialist containing tentative information about the use of the transfer credits toward your degree.
+You will be notified via email once the final decisions are made.
+Lastly, once transfer credit decisions have been made, there is no official process for appeal.
+Depending on your program, your courses can potentially be reviewed again on a case-by-case basis.

-Students can use the Transfer Course Evaluation Guide to conduct an unofficial transfer credit evaluation.
+Students can use the Transfer Credit Tool to conduct an unofficial transfer credit evaluation.

-What‘s the most rewarding part of your position?
+What’s the most rewarding part of the role?

 What is the best advice that you could give incoming students who think they may have credits to transfer?

 When you’re first applying to Penn State, be sure to fully disclose on your application all of the places that you have attended prior to coming here.
 The Office of Undergraduate Admissions will determine which credits will transfer to Penn State.
 You’ll hear from a transfer credit specialist if we would need more specific information about your courses for use in your degree program, such as course syllabi or course descriptions.
 Don’t be alarmed if we contact you for more information; it’s what we do!
 If you do receive an email from us, please read all of the information closely because it will help you understand what to expect throughout the transfer credit process!